 Proliferating the “always on” culture

-The report from Breathe also found that more than half (52%) of UK employees answer work emails whilst they were off sick or away on annual leave.
+Breathe's sick report also found that more than half (52%) of UK employees answer work emails whilst they were off sick or away on annual leave.
 This “always on” culture is prevalent in today’s business world.
 We’re glued to our technology and this makes it easy to tap out a quick email reply on the train home or to check for messages just before we go to bed.

 But this sort of continual connection to our working lives is not good for us.
 Being available like this makes us put extra pressure on ourselves, which is not good for long-term productivity, motivation and sometimes health.